stroeer/apps-flutter-yieldlove-plugin/README.md

 # AppsFlutterYieldloveSDK

-A new flutter plugin project.
+A new flutter plugin for YieldloveSDK.

-Note, in version 0.0.1 of the Flutter lib only Android is supported.
 Feedback much appreciated.

+Known bugs:
+- Ads are not shown on iOS

 ## Getting started with Flutter